fatmakhaledosman/50Projectsin50Days-HTML-CSSandJavaScript/README.md

-# 50 Projects in 50 Days HTML,CSS and JavaScript
+# 50 Projects in 50 Days HTML,CSS and Vanilla JavaScript
+# Day 1